Grant Related Documents

 Yes, all parties involved will have to file separate applications indicating the separation of duties or tasks to be completed by either party so that there is no duplication of effort.

-12. Does everyone applying for a Round 11 Urban and Community Forestry grant need to submit documentation of ownership?
+12. Does everyone applying for an Urban and Community Forestry grant need to submit documentation of ownership?

 No, only not-for-profit organizations.
 Not-for-profits must be able to document adequate ownership rights in and to the subject property, and that the ownership or use of the subject property is of a public nature.
 A duly licensed attorney is to provide an opinion of counsel certifying that the applicant has title or other property right or license in and to the property, that such right allows use of a public nature, and the right to undertake the project.